This information will help you prepare for radiation therapy to treat skin lymphoma (cancer of the lymph nodes).

 Vitamins and dietary supplements

 Many patients ask about taking vitamins during treatment.
-You may take a daily multivitamin, if you wish.
-Do not take any other vitamins or any supplements without talking with your radiation oncologist.
+You can take a daily multivitamin, if you wish.
+Do not take any other vitamins or supplements without talking with your radiation oncologist.
 This includes both nutritional and herbal supplements.